TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Introduction

 Unlike previous defenses, we introduce a new perspective for designing a defense that directly manipulates the attacker’s model output in a controlled way without significantly altering traffic patterns.
-Our defense does not rely on altering the loading pattern of web pages.
 As a result, our defense is both more effective and cost-efficient.
-To summarize, our \textbf{contributions} are as follows: \begin{itemize} \item We propose the first controllable WF defense based on backdoor learning, called CWFD, which is an effective defense that injects backdoor triggers on the server side, enabling low overhead and high effectiveness. \item We use feature space perturbation to analyze failure causes and set the optimization goal of the trigger pattern to maximize the Fast Levenshtein-like distance, determining each trigger's insertion locations and packet counts through greedy static optimization and an LSTM-based dynamic trigger mechanism to significantly enhance defense effectiveness. \item We validate the effectiveness of CWFD through extensive experiments.
-With 74\% data overhead, CWFD reduces RF's accuracy from 99\% to just 6\%, significantly outperforming FRONT (97\% accuracy at a similar overhead) and Palette (32\% accuracy with 48\% more data overhead).
-Additionally, we prototype CWFD in the real Tor network, further confirming its deployability and practicality. \end{itemize}
+To summarize, \textbf{our contributions} are as follows: \begin{itemize} \item We propose \emph{TrapFlow}, the first actively controllable WF defense based on backdoor learning, deployable in real-world Tor settings.
+By injecting backdoor triggers at the Tor exit node, TrapFlow achieves low overhead and high effectiveness. \item We formalize trigger generation as a feature-space perturbation problem and define an optimization objective that maximizes the Fast Levenshtein-like distance.
+We introduce two complementary optimization strategies: a greedy static method for insertion position and packet count selection, and an LSTM-based dynamic trigger generator for real-time adaptability. \item We conduct extensive evaluations showing that TrapFlow significantly outperforms state-of-the-art defenses.
+With only 74\% data overhead, it reduces RF~\cite{shen2023subverting} accuracy from 99\% to 6\%, outperforming FRONT~\cite{gong2020zero} (97\% at similar overhead) and Palette~\cite{shen2024real} (32\% accuracy with 48\% more overhead).
+We further prototype TrapFlow in the real Tor network, confirming its practical deployability. \end{itemize}